robotseu/robotseu.github.io/index.md

 ## News
 + Our [JINT paper](http://link.springer.com/article/10.1007/s10846-020-01202-3) has been published online![2020.5]
 + Welcome to join Intelligent Robot Lab, School of Automation, Southeast University![2020.4]
-+ This website will be updated more frequently than our SEU website.[2020.3]

 ----